SSHFS: Mount Remote File Systems on Linux & Windows

 \\sshfs.k\ubuntu@131.153.240.35

 Click Finish to map the remote file system.
-A dialog box appears when attempting to make a connection.
-Upon successfully connecting, the remote file system opens in the Windows Explorer.
+Upon successfully connecting, the remote file system opens in the File Explorer.

 Step 3: Check Mounted File System

-The newly mounted file system is visible from This PC in Windows Explorer under Network locations:
+The newly mounted file system is visible in the Network locations section of the This PC view:

-Step 4: Unmount a Remote File System on Windows via Explorer
+Step 4: Unmount Remote File System on Windows via Explorer

-To unmount the disk, right-click the mounted device and select the option Disconnect:
+To unmount the disk, right-click the mounted device and select Disconnect:

-Mounting a remote file system in Windows via the command line is a quick and simple process.
+Mounting a remote file system in Windows via the command line is a one-command operation.
+Read the steps below to learn how to mount directories using SSHFS.

-Step 1: Mount the Remote File System With net use
+Step 1: Mount Remote File System With net use

 Use the net use command to mount the remote file system: